Shopping Cart

 Most people only see the final product.
 But what makes something like this worth owning is the process behind it.

 It starts in Adobe Illustrator.
-The dragon design was carefully created to be as cute as possible.
+The dragon design was carefully created to be as charming as possible — approachable, detailed, and perfectly sized for a wood coin at 2 inches wide.

 After that, the coin is cut directly out of a solid plank of wood using the laser.
-This makes the edges of the coin very smooth and soft to hold, much softer then power tools could ever cut.
+This makes the edges very smooth and soft to hold — much softer than power tools could ever cut.

-This little coin it made to sit on your desk, your shelf, or alongside your books to remind you to read them! :-)
+This little coin is made to sit on your desk, your shelf, or alongside your books to remind you to read them!

 How to Give a Gift That Actually Means Something